Josef Melichar: Playing career

-Melichar was drafted in the 3rd round (71st overall) by the Penguins in the 1997 NHL Entry Draft.
+Melichar was drafted in the 3rd round (71st overall) by the Penguins in the 1997 NHL entry draft.
 He played two junior seasons with the Tri-City Americans of the Canadian Hockey League (CHL) from 1997 to 1999, and was nominated for the Western Hockey League (WHL)'s top defenceman award in 1998.
 The award would go to future Penguins teammate and frequent defense partner Michal Rozsíval.

 Melichar's first pro season was spent with the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) in their inaugural 1999–00 season.
 He was the only member of the team to play in all 80 games.

 Melichar made his NHL debut as a 21-year-old in October 2000, and played in 18 games for the Pittsburgh Penguins.
 The Penguins were stacked with Czech players that season, with Melichar being one of eleven to suit up for the team.
-He was sent down to Wilkes-Barre/Scranton and participated in their long playoff run, which ended with a loss in the 2001 Calder Cup finals.
+The Penguins' coach that year was Ivan Hlinka, who was himself Czech.
+Josef was sent down to Wilkes-Barre/Scranton and participated in their long playoff run, which ended with a loss in the 2001 Calder Cup finals.

 He became a permanent fixture on Pittsburgh's blueline in 2001–02, with a strong rookie season that ended prematurely with a shoulder injury.
 After being rewarded with a one-way contract, Melichar only played eight games in the 2002–03 season due to re-aggravation of the shoulder injury.

 After several shoulder surgeries, Melichar came prepared for training camp in 2003, only to injure the same shoulder yet again.
 However, the injury was not as severe as expected, and he was able to play in all 82 games in the 2003–04 season.
 He also scored his first NHL goal that season (in his 137th NHL game) against John Grahame and the Tampa Bay Lightning on January 27, 2004, in a 6-2 Penguins loss.